Extended field theories are local and have classifying spaces: Introduction

 where $\tau_M$ denotes the tangent bundle and $Y$ is a space encoding the tangential structure.
-Our motivation is that, in the geometric setting, one is interested in a variety of structures that do not fit into the above formalism.
+We are interested in a variety of structures that do not fit into the above formalism.
 For example, we can consider Riemannian metrics with constraints on the sectional curvature (e.g., positive, negative, nonpositive, nonnegative).

 We adopt an alternative perspective.
 Tangential structures can be pulled back along open embeddings.
 They are also local in that structures can be glued from local data.
 Thus, a tangential structure naturally gives rise to an $\infty$-sheaf on the site of $d$-dimensional manifolds, with open embeddings between them, and we might as well consider any $\infty$-sheaf on this site as a legitimate geometric structure.
-This perspective is explained in detail in \cref{geostr}.
-The usual notion of a target in physics, for example, in the sigma model, can be encoded as a geometric structure of this type by taking ${\cal S}(M)=\sm(M,X)$, where $X$ is the target manifold.
+This perspective is explained in \cref{geostr} and in more detail in our separate companion paper \cite{GradyPavlov.Str}.
+The following list provides examples of geometric structures that can be encoded in our setting. \begin{itemize} \item Smooth maps to some fixed target manifold. \item Super-Euclidean structures of Stolz--Teichner \cite{StolzTeichner.SUSY}. \item Principal $G$-bundles with connection. \item Conformal, complex, symplectic, contact, K\"ahler structures. \item Bundle $n$-gerbes with connection. \item Embeddings into a target manifold $W$. \item Foliations, possibly equipped with additional structures such as transversal metrics. \item Geometric spin-c, string, fivebrane, and ninebrane structures. \item Topological tangential structures, such as orientation, spin, string, framing, etc. \item Riemannian and pseudo-Riemannian metrics, possibly with restrictions on Ricci or sectional curvature. \end{itemize}